 He is dedicated to awakening the greatness in all children, with a particular focus on intense and challenging children.

-Howard is the author of Transforming the Difficult Child, currently the top-selling book on difficult children, as well as several other books designed to unfold the Nurtured Heart Approach for educators, therapists, and parents.
+Howard is the author of Transforming the Difficult Child, a best-selling book on difficult children, as well as several other books designed to unfold the Nurtured Heart Approach for educators, therapists, and parents.

 Howard has been called one of the most influential living persons working to reduce children’s reliance on psychiatric medications.

 He has been a featured guest on CNN, a consultant for 48 Hours, and featured in Esquire Magazine.

 His work is currently being researched at the University of Arizona and Rutgers University.